elstamey/skateboard/skateboard.md

 ###Learning Objectives

-1. How to story map
+1. What is a story map, and why would you want to use it?
-2. Sketch a narrative flow
+2. Sketch a simple narrative flow
-3. Goal-based prioritization
-4. Critique the Scholarships story map
+3. Critique the Scholarships story map

 --